CGurity/SDA/en/_activities/0104-Information-flow-maping.md

 3. Thinking about the headings of the columns written as one of the axes of a matrix, place on the vertical axis levels of impact used in the previous activity:

-    It is important to use the same levels of impact if  the participants defined differently to those proposed in this manual.
+    It is important to use the same levels of impact in case they were defined differently from those proposed in this manual.

     ![Grafico](/assets/images/EN-Graphic-10.png)